 The JCVI recommends that young people aged 12 - 17 should be offered the Pfizer BioNTech vaccination, following evidence from a clinical trial where 1,000 12 - 15 year olds received two doses of the vaccine.
 More information about the recommendations from the JCVI can be found on the UK Government website.

 Some younger people had AstraZeneca vaccination as part of previous priority groups in the U.K. such as health and social care workers, carers and household contacts of those who are severely immunosuppressed.
 If you have already had a first dose of the Oxford/AstraZeneca vaccine without suffering any serious side effects, you should complete the course (unless there is a medical reason for you not to have the same vaccine).

 If you have any medical reasons that these vaccines will not suit you, the clinical staff at the vaccine clinic will discuss this with you.
 This may include for instance any known allergies you may have.
 Information about the vaccines and their ingredients can be found at:

 You should not get a vaccine if you are allergic to any of the ingredients used in it.
 You can these by visiting the links for each below:

-All three vaccines approved for use require two doses.
+All three vaccines approved for use recommend two doses for everyone aged 18 or over.
 This is because, although one dose will start to give you increased immunity to the virus after a few weeks, the second dose completes the course maximising the effectiveness of the vaccine and is likely to be important for longer-term protection.
 It is important to get both doses to protect yourself against coronavirus.

 The second dose is normally given between 3 and 12 weeks after the first dose.
 Most people will be invited for their second dose of coronavirus vaccine at around 8 weeks after their first dose.